gerusz/covidnl/README.md

 * Bottom left: cumulative cases on a logarithmic scale
 * Bottom right: approximate r-rate chart.
 Blue means the pandemic is under control, red means it isn't.

 The file is [found here](https://data.rivm.nl/covid-19/COVID-19_casus_landelijk.json).
-Warning, it's a 30 MB JSON file (that's going to be fatter the more the govt. botches the pandemic response) so try to open it with a sane text editor.
+Warning, it's a several dozen megabyte JSON file (that's going to be fatter the more the govt. botches the pandemic response) so try to open it with a sane text editor.
 (That is, not notepad.)

 # How to use it?